sjitech/proxy-login-automator/README.md

         -local_port 8081 ^
         -remote_host REAL_PROXY_IP ^
         -remote_port 8080 ^
-        -usr USR -pwd PWD
+        -usr USER -pwd PASSWORD
     ```

-- Then you can set your browser' proxy = `localhost:8081`
+- Then you can set your browser's proxy = `localhost:8081`

     As a quick test, you can start a new process of chrome with the local proxy: